johnynek/bosatsu/docs/language_guide.md

 1. sum types, which we call enums following Rust.
 1. a package system with explicit import and export syntax.
 1. powerful pattern matching
-1. a highly Python-inspired syntax including function definition, literal integers and strings, literal lists, list comprehensions, tuples [(todo)](https://github.com/johnynek/bosatsu/issues/18) and (string key) dictionaries [(todo)](https://github.com/johnynek/bosatsu/issues/14).
+1. a highly Python-inspired syntax including function definition, literal integers and strings, literal lists, list comprehensions, tuples and (string key) dictionaries.
 Generally, if a syntax is possible to support in the current type system with immutable values, we generally intend to support it.

 There are also some un-features, or items we don't currently and may never support
 1. There is very limited recursion.
 We only allow recursion which can never be used to make an infinite loop.
-So data structures can only be recurrsive in covariant positions (not the arguments of functions), and recursive functions have to be a certain form that will always terminate
+So data structures can only be recursive in covariant positions (not the arguments of functions), and recursive functions have to be a certain form that will always terminate
 1. There is no `while` syntax.
-The closest we have is a built in foldLeft function over lists.
+The closest we have are tail-recursive functions which recurse on sub-values of the inputs.
 There is a design sketch of automatically translating for loops on lists into folds [issue 20](https://github.com/johnynek/bosatsu/issues/20).

 # Language Guide
 This is a brief language guide to  describe Bosatsu syntax.